2022 Kazakh presidential election

-Snap presidential elections were held in Kazakhstan on 20 November 2022 to elect the President of Kazakhstan.
+Presidential elections were held in Kazakhstan on 20 November 2022.
 This was the seventh presidential election since Kazakhstan's independence from the Soviet Union in 1991.
-Incumbent president Kassym-Jomart Tokayev, an Independent, was re-elected for a second term in a landslide, receiving 81% of the vote.
+Incumbent president Kassym-Jomart Tokayev, an independent, was re-elected for a second term in a landslide, receiving 81% of the vote.
 His closest challenger, Jiguli Dairabaev of the Auyl Party, received just 3% of the vote, marking the first time since 2015 that all candidates other than the incumbent president failed to garner 5% or more of the vote.
-This was the first election since 1999 in which the "against all" option was included on the ballot paper.
+This was the first national election since 1999 in which the "against all" option was included on the ballot paper.
 It received 6% of the total vote.
 Voter turnout was 69%, the lowest ever in a Kazakh presidential election.

-Originally scheduled for December 2024, President Tokayev called for snap presidential elections in autumn 2022 in his annual State of the Nation Address in September 2022, where he also proposed changing the presidential term to a nonrenewable seven-year term through a constitutional amendment, and announced his intention to run for a second five-year term.
-However, this led to questions about the legality of Tokayev's proposals regarding his term of office, due to speculation that this would allow him to serve more than two terms as president.
-As a result, Tokayev's proposed constitutional amendments were ratified and signed into law prior to the vote, with Tokayev himself then setting the election date by presidential decree on 21 September.
+Originally scheduled for December 2024, President Tokayev called for a snap election in his September 2022 State of the Nation Address, proposing a constitutional amendment to set the presidential term to a single, nonrenewable seven-year term.
+He also announced his intention to run for a second term, raising concerns that the amendment, adopted after the election, could allow him to serve beyond the two-term limit, extending his time in office since his first election in 2019.
+To address these concerns, Tokayev’s proposed amendment was ratified into law before the vote, establishing the seven-year term limit.
+He then set the election date for 21 September by decree.